 A copayment is a flat dollar amount you pay when you receive specific services, treatments, or supplies, including (but not limited to):

 - Emergency room copay: $75 per visit.
 See “Emergency room” on the Summary of benefits page for details.

-- Facility charges for services received while an inpatient at a core network hospital or mental health, chemical dependency, or skilled nursing facility: $200 per day.
+- Facility charges for services received while an inpatient at a core network hospital or mental health, substance use disorder, or skilled nursing facility: $200 per day.